-Aluminium companies urge finmin to revise duty structure on metal, scrap
+Aluminium companies urge finmin to revise duty structure on metal and scrap in budget to prevent dumping

 Summary